Vijay-rookie/Powerbi_portfolio/Zomato_analysis/README.md

 ## Project Overview
 <br>
-This project analyses zomato data using **Power BI** to identify trends in restaurant performance, customer rating and location based insights.
+This project analyses zomato data using <b>Power BI</b> to identify trends in restaurant performance, customer rating and location based insights.
 The dashboard is also made which help stakeholder to understand business trends and pattern to make data-driven decision.
 It helps in analysing Zomato presence and its market shre around the world by uncovering insights related to restaurants, cities, regions, customer rating, cuisine choice,etc.

 ## Data set
 -**Fact Table.xlsx** - Contains data related to Average cost, Average rating, price range, online delivery status,etc.